-24-hour mean ABPM, which further demonstrated that lorundrostat provides both central and nighttime BP reduction;

-- High Selectivity: Phase 1 and Phase 2 clinical data demonstrated high aldosterone selectivity with no cortisol suppression and no incidence of adrenal insufficiency, as anticipated by the 374 to 1 inhibitory effect on the CYP11B2 enzyme compared to the CYP11B1 enzyme, which is responsible for synthesizing cortisol; - Optimal Half-Life: A majority of our clinical trial subjects maintained a serum potassium in the normal range.
+- 24-hour mean ABPM, which further demonstrated that lorundrostat provides both central and nighttime BP reduction; - High Selectivity: Phase 1 and Phase 2 clinical data demonstrated high aldosterone selectivity with no cortisol suppression and no incidence of adrenal insufficiency, as anticipated by the 374 to 1 inhibitory effect on the CYP11B2 enzyme compared to the CYP11B1 enzyme, which is responsible for synthesizing cortisol; - Optimal Half-Life: A majority of our clinical trial subjects maintained a serum potassium in the normal range.
 There were modest incidences of hyperkalemia requiring dose adjustment or discontinuation.
 Six subjects experienced transient elevated serum potassium greater than 6.0 mmol/L, none of which were considered an SAE and all rapidly resolved after discontinuation or dose adjustment.
 One of the events was assessed as erroneous due to sample misprocessing.
 Lorundrostat's observed 10 to 12 hour half-life may be viewed more favorably by physicians compared to compounds with longer half-lives, which may have greater risk of sustained potassium elevation; and - Convenient Dosing and Well Tolerated: Target-HTN demonstrated clinically meaningful results on a once-daily dosing regimen.
 Furthermore, lorundrostat was well-tolerated.

-In April 2023, we initiated our first pivotal trial, Advance-HTN, a randomized, double-blind, placebo-controlled Phase 2 clinical trial to evaluate the safety and efficacy of lorundrostat for the treatment of uHTN or rHTN, when used as an add-on therapy to a standardized background treatment of two or three antihypertensive medications in 261 adult subjects.
-Subjects who meet screening criteria have their existing hypertension medications discontinued and start on a standard regimen of a ARB and a diuretic, if previously on two medications, or a standard regimen of ARB, diuretic and calcium channel blocker if previously on three to five medications.
+In April 2023, we initiated our first pivotal trial, Advance-HTN, a randomized, double-blind, placebocontrolled Phase 2 clinical trial to evaluate the safety and efficacy of lorundrostat for the treatment of uHTN or rHTN, when used as an add-on therapy to a standardized background treatment of two or three antihypertensive medications in 261 adult subjects.
+Subjects who meet screening criteria have their existing hypertension medications discontinued and start on a standard regimen of an ARB and a diuretic, if previously on two medications, or a standard regimen of ARB, diuretic and calcium channel blocker if previously on three to five medications.
 Subjects who remain hypertensive, despite the standardized regimen are then randomized into three cohorts and treated for twelve weeks: lorundrostat 50 mg QD, lorundrostat 50 mg QD and an option to titrate to 100 mg QD at week four based on defined criteria or placebo.
 The primary endpoint of the trial will be change in 24-hour ambulatory systolic BP at week twelve from baseline for active cohorts versus placebo.
 Topline data from this trial is anticipated in the fourth quarter of 2024.
-In December 2023, we also initiated our second pivotal trial, Launch-HTN, a randomized into three cohorts and treated for twelve weeks: lorundrostat for the treatment of uHTN or rHTN, when used as an add-on therapy to their existing, prescribed background treatment of two to five antihypertensive medications in up to approximately 1,000 adult subjects.
-Subjects are then randomized into three cohorts and treated for twelve weeks: lorundrostat 50 mg QD and an option to titrate to 100 mg the existing, prescribed background treatment of undrostat 50 mg QD and an option to titrate to 100 mg to the existing, prescribed background treatment of two to five antihypertensive medications in up to approximately 1,000 adult subjects.
-Subjects are then randomized into three cohorts and treated for twelve weeks: lorundrostat 50 mg QD and an option to titrate to 100 mg QD at week six based on define
+In December 2023, we also initiated our second pivotal trial, Launch-HTN, a randomized, double-blind, placebo-controlled Phase 3 clinical trial to evaluate the safety and efficacy of lorundrostat for the treatment of uHTN or rHTN, when used as an add-on therapy to their existing, prescribed background treatment of two to five antihypertensive medications in up to approximately 1,000 adult subjects.
+Subjects are then randomized into three cohorts and treated for twelve weeks: lorundrostat 50 mg QD, lorundrostat 50 mg QD and an option to titrate to 100 mg QD at week six based on defined criteria or placebo.
+The primary endpoint of the trial will be change in office measured systolic BP at week twelve from baseline for active cohorts versus placebo.
+Topline data from this trial is expected in the second half of 2025.
+In mid-2023, we initiated an open-label extension trial to allow subjects to continue to receive lorundrostat and obtain long-term safety and efficacy data.
+All subjects in the pivotal hypertension program, including the Advance-HTN and Launch-HTN trials, as well as the Explore-CKD trial, will be given the opportunity to participate in the extension trial.